Frequently Asked Questions

 What is the procedure for applying for more than one New-York Historical Society Fellowship?

-Follow the specific requirements for each fellowship as outlined on the website and submit separate cover sheets and application packages as directed.
+Follow the specific requirements for each fellowship as outlined on the website and submit separate application packages via Interfolio as directed.
 It is acceptable to use the same letters of support for multiple fellowships; recommenders, however, need only submit one letter via email.

 How do I submit letters of recommendation?

-Letters of recommendation should be sent directly from the reviewer, preferably on letterhead.
-Instruct your recommender to email letters directly to [ ] including your last name and fellowship name (or names) in the subject line.
-It is your responsibility to inform recommenders of the January 5, 2016, deadline.
+Letters of recommendation should be uploaded to Interfolio, preferably on letterhead.
+If this proves to be problematic, instruct your recommender to email letters directly to firstname.lastname@example.org including your last name and fellowship name (or names) in the subject line.
+It is your responsibility to inform recommenders of the January deadline.
 Letters of recommendation should be addressed to the Fellowship Selection Committee.

-May I work if I receive a N-YHS fellowship?
+May I work if I receive an N-YHS fellowship?

-Fellows are expected to be in residence at the N-YHS full time during normal working hours 9 am – 5 pm.
+Resident fellows are expected to be in residence at the N-YHS full time.
 Outside employment may not interfere with a fellow's work for the New-York Historical Society or create a potential conflict of interest.
 Fellows should disclose and receive clearance for freelance work or outside employment prior to accepting a fellowship.
+The NEH explicitly forbids Fellows from external employment during the term of the fellowship.
+Applicants are advised that they may not participate in external employment while holding a fellowship.
+In other words, fellows are fully in residence during the term of their fellowships.

 I am applying from outside the United States.
 What do I need to do to be considered?